-- The current gates for the AEC campus primarily serve as locations for revenue collection.
-All revenue collection is currently cash only in order to help increase speed vehicles entering the campus.
+- The current gates for the Alliant Energy Center campus primarily serve as locations for revenue collection.
+All revenue collection is currently 'cash only' in order to help increase the speed with which vehicles enter the campus.
 With advancements in technology, cash is becoming less prevalent in today's society.
-Allowing mobile and credit card payments will be important to consider in the near term future for parking on the campus. - The campus should re-evaluate how to best manage parking revenue collections.
-With the construction of a Ring Road and separated parking areas, there is an opportunity for a more active parking management systems to be installed.
-Active parking management systems use real-time parking information of the parking facilities to optimize performance and utilization of those facilities by influencing travel behavior.
-Dynamic managing parking technologies that could be considered on the campus include parking sensors, real time-time parking availability information, dynamic parking pricing, dynamic parking reservations, and dynamic parking wayfinding.
+Allowing mobile and credit card payments will be important to consider in the near future for parking on the campus. - The campus should re-evaluate how to best manage parking revenue collections.
+With the construction of a Ring Road and separated parking areas, there is an opportunity for a more active parking management system to be installed.

+Active parking management systems use realtime parking information of the parking facilities to optimize performance and utilization of those facilities by influencing travel behavior.
+Dynamic parking management technologies that could be considered on the campus include parking sensors, real time-time parking availability information, dynamic parking pricing, dynamic parking reservations, and dynamic parking wayfinding.